 © Denzil Green

-Sweet Cream Butter is unsalted butter.
+Sweet cream butter is unsalted butter.
 It is common in Ireland, England, New Zealand and North America.
-Cultured Butter is common in Europe.
+Cultured butter (made from cream to allowed to stand for a day with starter cultures in it) is common in Europe.

 1 cup of margarine; or